You cannot hit a goal without defining it first. The IP strategy defines this goal and is thus essential for proper IP Management.

 - Once the relevant state of the art is known, one can draft strong patents.
 A good draft minimizes the time and costs until the patent is granted and can become effective.

 Here the classical handwork of a patent attorney is needed.
 This role is generally played by “your own” patent attorney.
-We have a close relation to Patentbüro Paul Rosenich, so that we can offer support whenever needed.

 Proper portfolio management aims to obtain protection for your goods, services and know-how in the most dynamic markets.
 All of these are subject to changes: